Nena's Wellness Corner

 Why You'll Love This Easy Baked Apples Recipe

-• Naturally sweet & satisfying – Made with coconut sugar for a rich, caramel-like sweetness without refined sugar.
+• Naturally sweet & satisfying: Made with coconut sugar for a rich, caramel-like sweetness without refined sugar.
+Love coconut sugar?
+Try my Nutella with Coconut Sugar and Coconut Oil.

-• Healthier ingredients – Uses coconut oil instead of butter for a dose of healthy fats.
+• Healthier ingredients: Uses coconut oil instead of butter for a dose of healthy fats, just like in my Oat Crisp with Apple and Coconut Oil.

 Coconut Sugar Vs. Regular Sugar